riot-ci/RIOT/tests/lw_mac/README.md

 ```

 The `txtsnd` command allows you to send a simple string directly over the link
-layer (here, it is Lw-MAC) using unicast or broadcast.
+layer (here, it is LWMAC) using unicast or broadcast.
 The application will also automatically print
 information about any received packet over the serial.
 This will look like:
 ```
 2015-09-16 16:59:29,187 - INFO # PKTDUMP: data received: